 where, $w_i$ is the weight of the $i$-th normal instance being selected, $e$ is the natural logarithm, and $d$ is the minimum time difference between the $i$-th normal instance and all agitation instances. $\lambda_1$ and $\lambda_2$ are two parameters that determine how the weight changes.
-Since the average duration of agitation is 8.62 minutes, we set the length of ATI as twice as it, which is met by setting $\lambda_1=1.5$, $\lambda_2=1.2$.
-The curve of weight formula is shown in Figure~\ref{fig-wrus}.
+Since the average duration of agitation is 8.62 minutes, we set the length of ATI twice the number, which is met by setting $\lambda_1=1.5$, $\lambda_2=1.2$.
+The curve of the weight formula is shown in Figure~\ref{fig-wrus}.